SchweizerischeBundesbahnen/ch.sbb.polarion.extension.open-source-polarion-java-repo-template/README.md

 ## Installation to Polarion

-To install the extension to Polarion `ch.sbb.polarion.extension.repo-template-testing-<version>.jar` should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.repo-template-testing/eclipse/plugins` It can be done manually or automated using maven build:
+To install the extension to Polarion `ch.sbb.polarion.extension.open-source-polarion-java-repo-template-<version>.jar` should be copied to `<polarion_home>/polarion/extensions/ch.sbb.polarion.extension.open-source-polarion-java-repo-template/eclipse/plugins`
+It can be done manually or automated using maven build:
 ```bash
 mvn clean install -P install-to-local-polarion